bradtg14/omrails-v0.2/README.md

 This is my first project
-A trial run in Ruby on Rails ballerness
+A trial run in Ruby on Rails

 by {The Chef}